mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 1. Data Collection
     - Gather the dataset from Kaggle
     - Unzip folder and extract contents to be imported into VSCode
+2. Ethical, Legal and Social Implications
+    - Provide the implications and importance of each element.
-2. Data Cleaning and Preprocessing
+3. Data Cleaning and Preprocessing
     - Investigate dataset on Microsoft Excel
     - Handle null values, remove duplicates, and correct data types to appropriate ones
     - Remove irrelevant data (e.g., transactions with negative quantities, product descriptions that are not products such as "damages and ?")
     - Create new features Total Transaction Value (Quantity*UnitPrice)
+    - Review
-3. Save the cleaned data to a new CSV file
+4. Save the cleaned data to a new CSV file
     - Save cleaned dataset as processed data
     - Use descriptive statistics to understand the data
+    - Review
-4. Explore Data and Visualise
+5. Explore Data and Visualise
     - Statistics
     - Probability
     - Create visualisations based on sales, customers and products to identify trends and patterns for key insights, conclusions, recommendations and improvements